johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## Swift Concurrency

-Sendable annotations and checking are mostly complete.
-The parts remaining are
+Sendable annotations and checking are thought to be complete.
-* `RbBlockCallback` - Swift doesn't understand @Sendable typealiases.
-* `RbMethodCallback` and related - Swift doesn't understand Sendable method references.

-Despite the lack of `Sendable` requirement on these closure types they should be treated as such if you are using Ruby across multiple threads.
+That said it's probably possible to defeat these checks with enough effort because of the way Swift types are lost and reapplied either side of the C layer.

 ### Garbage collection